MetExplore/miom/README.md

 __MIOM__ (Mixed Integer Optimization for Metabolism) is a python library for creating and solving complex optimization problems using genome-scale metabolic networks, in just a few lines.

-MIOM offers a high-level API that leverages the power of modern Mixed Integer Optimization (MIO) solvers to easily define steady-state metabolic optimization problems, from simple Flux Balance Analysis (FBA) simulations, to more complex problems, such as sparse FBA or context-specific reconstruction problems, and solve them the __required level of optimality__.
+MIOM offers a high-level API that leverages the power of modern Mixed Integer Optimization (MIO) solvers to easily define steady-state metabolic optimization problems, from simple Flux Balance Analysis (FBA) simulations, to more complex problems, such as sparse FBA or context-specific reconstruction algorithms, and solve them the __required level of optimality__.
+It supports many free and commercial solvers thanks to the integration with the [PICOS](https://picos-api.gitlab.io/picos/) and the [Python-MIP](https://www.python-mip.com/).

-MIOM uses the [PICOS](https://picos-api.gitlab.io/picos/) and the [Python-MIP](https://www.python-mip.com/) libraries to build and solve the optimization problems using many commercial, academic and free solvers.
 It is also compatible and complementary to [cobrapy](https://opencobra.github.io/cobrapy/).

-Here is an example of how to implement FBA and Sparse FBA to maximize flux through the biomass reaction in the Recon3D model with MIOM:

 ```python
 import miom